Pneumonia Management in Dogs and Cats

 - Viral pneumonia

-- Parasitic pneumonia – such as from lungworms or from migration of other worms through the lung.
+- Parasitic pneumonia – directly from lungworms or from migration of other worms through the lung.

 - Bacterial pneumonia